 day hikers,

-casual hikes
+casual hikers

 Should you buy KEEN hiking boots/shoes?